 Hi!
-My name is Rochelle Krueger, liaison to the Department of Economics.
+My name is Michael Sutherland, liaison to the Department of Economics.
 This guide will assist you in beginning your research.
 Please don't hesitate to contact me with any questions you might have.
 My office is located on the 2nd floor of the Library, in the Government Documents Department.

 The library facility includes approximately 90 computers with a suite of office applications available to patrons to prepare documents, such as presentations, research reports, or, to access the Internet.
 Calvin T. Ryan’s catalog and the majority of the holdings in the library are indexed in an online catalog.
 E-books, journals, and other electronic resources are available through the catalog by faculty and students from any computer with Internet access, throughout the world.